floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization/03-algorithms.typ

 #citeauthor(<filippone_etal_2021>) use a linear optimization algorithm to solve a combinatorial optimization problem.

 The approach taken by #citeauthor(<kamimura_etal_2018>) is to use a custom clustering algorithm named SArF @kobayashi_etal_2012, that aims at identifying software subsystems without the need for human intervention.

-//#citeauthor(<lopes_silva_2023>) propose a customizable approach to microservice identification, where the user can define the criteria for the identification process.